General Partnership

 Since the company is not legally separated into a separate entity through incorporation, there is no legally recognized protection.
 Moreover, this liability risk makes GP typically unsuitable business structures.

 If both partners are corporations, it might make sense.
-The partners may decide to create a new entity in those circumstances.
+In those circumstances, the partners may decide to create a new entity.
 One of a general partnership's main drawbacks is its susceptibility to liability.

-It is simple for questions of compensation to arise because partners can invest money from their finances, which all partners control.
+Questions of compensation can arise easily because partners can invest money from their finances, which they all control.

 What might occur if any of the partners preferred not to have the money given to the company or reimbursed?
 A similar issue can occur when deciding whom to work with, vendors or clients.